7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Trains and Buses to Strasbourg

-If visiting Strasbourg as part of a longer European Vacation, you may arrive overland, instead.
+If visiting Strasbourg as part of a longer European Vacation, you may arrive overland.
 Check for bus and train routes to Strasbourg on Rome2Rio.

 We have a few final tips about what to pack for your trip to Strasbourg.
-You can find our complete packing list and other valuable advice on our dedicated Travel Packing Page.
 For now, grab your FREE Packing Checklist and let’s get started!

 Durable Walking Shoes

-Strasbourg is a very walkable city…but only if you have the perfect travel shoes!
-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have always packed comfortable shoes for traveling – these are my current favorites!
+Don’t forget to pack a pair of lightweight and comfortable shoes.
+I (Sarah) have always packed lightweight trainers and these are my current favorites!
 Kris prefers wearing Merrell trail shoes for city exploration.
+Read about other popular styles in our Best Shoes for Travel article.

 Travel Camera

 There is no doubt you will be snapping tons of photos during your trip.
-Strasbourg is so photogenic!
 Rather than relying on your phone to capture the sights, upgrade to a real camera for high quality photos.

 We travel with a Canon Rebel (which takes amazing photos and is great for beginners) and use an everyday 18-135mm lens to photograph city sights.